ethanjli/phyllo/presentation.md

 ## Serialization Formats

 Every document has a body serialized in a particular format.
-The conventional Document Link serialization format for communication with embedded systems is [MessagePack](https://msgpack.org/), while the conventional serialization format for communication between computers is JSON.
+The conventional Document Link serialization format for binary communication (such as with embedded systems) is [MessagePack](https://msgpack.org/), while the conventional serialization format for text-based communication between computers (such as over HTTP) is JSON.

 ### MessagePack